sin5ddd/mcp-sqlew/assets/sample-commands/sqw-documentor.md

    })
    ```

-2. **Link constraints to decisions** when they enforce architectural choices
+4. **Link constraints to decisions** when they enforce architectural choices

+**Note**: When you create a decision using `decision.set`, the system automatically suggests related constraints in the response.
+Review these suggestions and link relevant constraints.

 ## Command Usage